Gayatri-Shastri7/Restro_Bot-using-IBM-Cloud/README.md

 # Voice Restro_Bot-using-IBM-Cloud

 <h3>It is a conversational AI based chatbot.‍Using sophisticated deep learning and natural language understanding (NLU), it can elevate a customer’s experience into something truly transformational.
-Customers no longer have to feel the frustration of primitive chatbot solutions that often fall short due to narrow scope and limitations.
+Customers no longer have to feel the frustration of primitive chatbot solutions that often fall short due to narrow scope and limitations.<br>
                        With this conversational AI based Foodbot, one can go beyond just translating website content into simple chatbot responses.
-Here, customers can book restaurants, Order food, Reserve tables, Ask queries regarding food, restaurants and much more - directly from the chat window.
+Here, customers can book restaurants, Order food, Reserve tables, Ask queries regarding food, restaurants and much more - directly from the chat window.<br>
                         I think it is exemplary because its available 24/7, Marketing via Facebook Messenger,  No downloads required,Provides Natural language responses, pre-trained on thousands of industry-specific customer intents, Unlimited scalability,Automatic Semantic Understanding (ASU), Entity extraction and Compatible with any API.</h3>